By Jade Johnston

 Of course I am going to be biased and say Canada.
 Canada is the world’s second largest country, so you will be hard pressed to not find something that floats your boat here.
 And the countries major artery, the trans Canada highway, is the perfect destination for road trippers.
 Whether you are into skiing and other snow sports, whale watching, music and culture, or just getting out and enjoying nature, Canada has got it.

 Although there are plenty of places in the United States I wouldn’t mind visiting either.
-I have never been to drawn to the big cities – I tend to prefer national parks and road trips – but I wouldn’t be opposed to visiting some of the iconic and quirky tourist traps/cities like mandalay bay las vegas.
+I have never been to drawn to the big cities – I tend to prefer national parks and road trips – but I wouldn’t be opposed to visiting some of the iconic and quirky tourist traps/cities.

 Now I havn’t been properly to South America, but for the sake of argument, I’m going to also include Central America.
 My best indie travel experience was hands down in Costa Rica.
 Costa Rica is one of the world’s safest countries – they don’t even have an army!
 The country is small and skinny, meaning that you are never too far from a beach.
 (And yet despite that, I somehow never once visited a Costa Rican beach)